Ecological-Complexity-Lab/infomap_ecology_package/docs/multilayer_relax.md

 ```

 Explanation of key arguments:
-* `-i multilayer` indicates a multilayer input format, which is automatically recognised as a multilayer link list (and not as a general link list).
+* `-i multilayer` indicates a multilayer input format, which is automatically recognized as a multilayer link list (and not as a general link list).
 * `--multilayer-relax-rate 0.15` defines the relax rate (here 0.15).
 * `multilayer-relax-limit-up 1 --multilayer-relax-limit-down 0` limits relaxation to a single layer upwards (l to l+1), but never downwards, because time flows one-way.